sososkxksodkd/Amogus/README.md

             if #targetMobs > 0 then
                 if RyuConfig.FarmMode == "Solo" then
                     for _, mob in ipairs(targetMobs) do
-                        if not RyuConfig.AutoFarm or not CheckQuestActive() then break end local mHum = mob:FindFirstChildOfClass("Humanoid")
+                        if not RyuConfig.AutoFarm then break end
+                        local mHum = mob:FindFirstChildOfClass("Humanoid")
                         local mRoot = mob:FindFirstChild("HumanoidRootPart")
                         if mHum and mRoot and mHum.Health > 0 then

-                            while RyuConfig.AutoFarm and mHum.Health > 0 and CheckQuestActive() do
+                            while RyuConfig.AutoFarm and mHum and mHum.Parent and mHum.Health > 0 do
                                 local targetP = mRoot.Position + Vector3.new(0, RyuConfig.FarmHoverHeight, 0)
                                 if (root.Position - targetP).Magnitude > 13 then
                                     SmartTween(targetP, 65, RyuConfig.FarmHoverHeight, nil)